 Brown Irish Soda Bread

 - Sift the flours, salt, baking soda and baking powder into a large bowl.
 Add the butter, and rub into the flour (your best tools for this job are your thumbs and forefingers) until the butter lumps have disappeared.

 - Add 1-1/2 cups of the buttermilk and the honey to the dry ingredients, stirring to incorporate.
 Add only as much as you need of the remaining half-cup of buttermilk, a little at a time, and mix just until dry ingredients are moistened and dough holds together.
 Turn out onto a floured surface, and knead for a few minutes.
 The dough will be soft and a little sticky.

 - Form the dough into a ball and place in the buttered Dutch oven or on a baking sheet.
 With a sharp, floured knife, cut a deep cross into the top of the loaf.
 Dust top of loaf lightly with flour.
 If using a Dutch oven, put the cover on, but remove it during last 15 minutes of baking.

-Bake at 375°F for 45 minutes or until loaf is golden brown.
+- Bake at 375°F for 45 minutes or until loaf is golden brown.

-Most recipes for Irish Soda Bread recite that the bread is done when a sharp rap with the knuckles on the bottom of the loaf produces a hollow sound.
+Note: Most recipes for Irish Soda Bread recite that the bread is done when a sharp rap with the knuckles on the bottom of the loaf produces a hollow sound.
 Maybe I'm too far removed from The Olde Country, but the golden brown color and a trustworthy oven let me know when my bread is done.

 Kitchen tools you'll need for Brown Irish Soda Bread:Baking Sheet or Dutch oven, Flour, Loaf Pans, Mixing Bowls, Sifter